 My training included running, the gym and personal training sessions.
 I would even take annual leave from work to fit in all my long runs if I couldn’t do them at the weekend.
 I stopped drinking three months before the marathon to focus properly, and it all paid off!

 I cried all the way to the start line with nerves and once I set off there was no going back.
 I ran and ran and ran the whole 26.2 miles, with my fastest mile being the last.
 Nothing compares to the feeling of crossing the finish line.

 I had a huge sense of accomplishment and raised nearly £2,500 for a very important charity.
 I’d do it all over again.’

-If you have a connection with the Brain Research Trust and would like to run at London Marathon for us, you can find out more information here.
+If you have a connection with the Brain Research UK and would like to run at London Marathon for us, you can find out more information here.